 The delivery service is hit and miss.
 If you’re reading this when I’m actually posting it and thinking this would be a great Christmas item, buy it now.
 When we originally purchased ours, remember 2/3 of the WSS team is in a small town in Florida, it took a least a month to get to us.
 Thankfully, it came assembled by the team.
 I actually did a class the same night.
 BUT I’ve seen all kinds of stories about delivery issues and the delays especially with Covid.

 Yes.
 When I originally bought the bike, I wanted something I could use at home for bad weather days and as a supplement to my gym training at the time.
 I was doing 2-a-days and needed an alternative.
 But since I originally bought the bike, I’ve discovered the ways that it’s expanded my other training.
 I’m planning on doing a post later this year once I’ve completed my second half marathon.
 However, before I invested in the bike, I always got shin splints.
 Doing cross training with the Peloton bike helped me to strengthen my muscles so I could finally start running.

-How Often Do I Use It?
+How Often Do I Use It after 2 Years?

 THOUGHTS ON THE PELOTON TREAD?

 I want it.
 When I did this review a year ago, I wasn’t sold.
 Then I slowly started adding more tread classes into my routine at the gym.
 And now I want one.
 However, I was hoping for the heftier version that was recalled.
 So I may end up caving and investing in the smaller bike.
 But I find that I really prefer the running classes over the bike classes.
 I find the classes are easier to navigate as far as knowing what kind of work I’m doing.